nikodemus/foolang/README.md

 # foolang

+A Smalltalk-inspired object language that liberally cribs from Erlang.

-## Principles
+## Design Principles

-1. Ergonomics.
-Code should be a pleasure to write and easy to read.
+1. Ergonomics: Code should be a pleasure to write and easy to read.
+   Any language has a learning curve, but a well designed language has a short one.
+(Assuming concepts are familiar beforehand.)

-2. Safety.
-No memory errors.
+2. Safety: No memory errors.
 No race conditions.
 No ambient authority.
+   Support for building fault-tolerant applications.

-3. Performance.
-Code with annotated interface types should run on par with -O0 compiled C++.
+3. Performance: Code with type annotations should run on par with -O0 compiled C++.

 4. Don't summon anything bigger than your head.
 Foolang is currently a one-person effort, so design has to take implementability into consideration.

+## Features

+- Everything is an object, semantics are fully descibed by sending messages to objects.

+  Foolang isn't fanatically pure about this: there are syntactic and runtime behaviours constructs which do not have corresponding objects.

+- Supervised processes.
+Foolang implements Erlang-style supervisor trees for fault tolerance.
+Foolang processes are fully isolated from each other just like in Erlang.

 ## Syntax notes